videntity/python-omhe/README.rst

 It takes a string as a single argurment and returns parsed data.
 ::
     #import the omheparser library
-    from omhe import parseomhe
+    from omhe.core.parseomhe import parseomhe

     #create a strng to parse
     omhe_str="bp=120/80p60#dt19751217:083059z"

-    #Instantiate a new OMHE object
+    #Create a new OMHE object
-    o = OMHE()
+    o = parseomhe()

-    #run the paser function and return a parsed dict
+    # Call the paser method and return a parsed dict
-    #If something is malformed, an error will be raised.
+    # If something is malformed, an error value will be
+    # in the dictionary raised.
     d=o.parse(omhe_str)

     #print the dictionary